 Social and Recreational Activities

 Meeting with other people their age and engaging with them directly can be a big part of what makes the senior center experience so special and so important.
 There are dances and other events that help to bring people together in a social setting for some recreational fun.
-But any of the activities mentioned above or below also afford the opportunity for socializing with other people in the senior activity center as well.
-There are usually plenty of games to play at senior centers, from cards games to board games.
+But any of the senior center activities mentioned above or below also afford the opportunity for socializing with other people in the senior activity center as well.
+There are usually plenty of games to play at senior centers, from card games to board games.
 It’s vital for people who would otherwise be isolated at home.

 Clubs Relating to Special Interests